alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

   login to the game or have to take off from your current station/port/outpost/planet.
-* `call jumps [left;]`: Calls jumps for the currently open case based on a neutron trip (requires Spanshattack) or a plotted ingame route.
+* `call jumps [left;]`: Calls jumps for the currently open case based on a neutron trip (requires SpanshAttack) or a plotted ingame route.
 * `call friend [positive;negative] [in pg;in private group;in solo;in main menu;sysconf;system confirmed;]`:
   Friend request confirmations, with all the things you might want to / should call with it.